averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.redo.filename.convert` - It converts the filename of a redo log to another path.
 It is specified as a string in the <ORIGINAL_PATH>=<NEW_PATH> format.
 If not specified (default), no conversion occurs.

-`a2.storage.media` - Parameter defining the storage medium for redo log files: `FS` - redo files will be read from the local file system, `ASM` - redo files will be read from the Oracle ASM, `SSH` - redo files will be read from the remote file system using ssh, `SMB`  - redo files will be read from the remote file system using smb.
+`a2.storage.media` - Parameter defining the storage medium for redo log files: `FS` - redo files will be read from the local file system, `ASM` - redo files will be read from the Oracle ASM, `SSH` - redo files will be read from the remote file system using ssh, `SMB`  - redo files will be read from the remote file system using smb, BFILE - access remode files via Oracle Net as Oracle BFILE's.
 Default - FS

 `a2.asm.jdbc.url` - JDBC URL pointing to the Oracle ASM instance.
 For information about syntax please see description of parameter 'a2.jdbc.url' above